All Episodes

 In Moscow, a coward is someone who declines to go snorkeling in an ice-covered lake.

-All the while he pants and begs on the assumption that the sweet Patty Page song, How Much Is That Doggy in the Window was all about him.
+All the while he pants and begs on the assumption that the sweet Patty Page song, How Much Is That Doggy in the Window, was all about him.

 It's a great piece lampooning all the Democrats and once again associating Osama bin Laden with them.

-Carroll Stream, Illinois, this is Leslie.
+Carol Stream, Illinois, this is Leslie.

 You're next.